rajathpanta/INFM600/README.md

 P-value = 0.0006138
 Correlation Coefficient: 0.46
+*The detailed analysis and visualizations are available as attachments

 Conclusion: We reject the null hypothesis as p value is less than the significance level (0.05, 0.01) and also the correlation coefficient is 0.46 which is greater than zero, hence there is a positive correlation between the variables.
 For every unit of increase in the Well-being index there is 0.46 units of increase in the Median Household income.